-BJU participates as an NCCAA Division I school in men's and women's basketball, cross country, golf, and men's soccer.
-BJU's women's soccer program participates in NCCAA Division II.
-Intercollegiate athletics at BJU provide Christian athletes the opportunity to develop and use Godgiven talents to glorify God by exhibiting a strong Christian testimony and to benefit others.
+BJU participates in NCCAA Division II in men's and women's basketball, cross country, golf, soccer and women's volleyball.
+BJU's men's and women's distance track team participates in NCCAA Division I and BJU's shooting sports participate in the Scholastic Shooting Sports Foundation.
+Inter-collegiate athletics at BJU provide Christian athletes the opportunity to develop and use God-given talents to glorify God by exhibiting a strong Christian testimony and to benefit others.
 At BJU participation in intercollegiate athletics is a privilege that comes with responsibility to self, the team, the University and, most importantly, the Lord Jesus Christ.
 BJU athletes are foremost students focused on spiritual growth and strong academic achievement.
 They avail themselves of opportunities offered by the intercollegiate athletic environment to learn self-control, consideration for others, respect for authority and sportsmanship above championship.